 DubLINK, Dublin’s system of nearly 100 miles of underground fiber-optic conduits, provides high-speed voice, data and video communications to businesses.
 The network saves corporations time and money by providing an existing “telecommunications pathway” within the City’s business district on which businesses can lease space rather than construct their own lines.

-The City of Dublin established the Central Ohio Research Network – or CORN – provides the area with a dedicated research network that enable businesses, government and schools to connect directly to OARnet and institutions of higher learning and research statewide.
-The network also enables interconnectivity between facilities located on the fiber route.
+The City of Dublin established the Central Ohio Research Network – or CORN – to provide the area with a dedicated research network that enabled businesses, government and schools to connect directly to OARnet, institutions of higher learning and research entities around the state.
+The network also enabled interconnectivity between facilities located on the fiber route.
 For example, Battelle's Dublin location established connectivity with its headquarters on King Avenue near The Ohio State University.

-The Village of New Albany constructed a multi-duct fiber optic network.
-New Albany Net is a redundant robust network that contains 96 strands of dark fiber.
-The network can link companies to university and researchers throughout the world to advance research and development.
+The Village of New Albany constructed a multi-duct fiber-optic network, New Albany Net, to link local companies to universities and researchers throughout the world to advance research and development.
+New Albany Net is a redundant, robust network that contains 96 strands of dark fiber.

-The City of Gahanna is helping to lead the charge in technology developments by implementing plans to develop one of central Ohio's most fiber rich communities.
+The City of Gahanna helped to lead the charge in technology improvements by implementing plans to develop one of central Ohio's most fiber-rich communities.
 With help from both the private and public sectors, Gahanna is developing high levels of fiber optic networks throughout the city.
 This new infrastructure will serve many major needs of the city and allow Gahanna to be competitive in the telecommunications market.
-By offering more consumer choices and quality network access to technology driven industries, Gahanna is acting as the catalyst for local development.
+By offering more consumer choices and quality network access to technology-driven industries, Gahanna is acting as the catalyst for local development.